Psychopatate-spec/game-of-life/README.md

 - `random_board(width, height)`: returns a randomized grid containing dead (`0`) and alive (`1`) cells.
 - `render_board(board)`: prints the board to the terminal, using `#` for alive cells and a space for dead cells.
 - `compute_next_board(current_board)`: computes the next generation according to Conway's Game of Life rules.
+- `rel_to_arr(imported_rel)`: parses a Conway `.rle` pattern string into a 2D board array.
+- `resize_board(board, wanted_width, wanted_height)`: pads the board with dead cells to reach the requested width and height.

-On startup the script parses a board file (via `argparse` and `ast.literal_eval`) into `current_board`.
+On startup the script parses CLI arguments, loads the chosen `.rle` board file, converts it into `current_board`, resizes it if needed, and then enters the simulation loop.

 The main loop then repeatedly:

 - renders `current_board` to the terminal
 - sleeps briefly (`time.sleep(0.05)`) to control frame rate
 - computes the next generation with `compute_next_board`

-If you prefer to start from a randomized board, you can create a file using Python that calls `random_board(...)` and writes the result to disk, then pass that file to the script.
+If you want to use a custom `.rle` pattern, add it to the `boards/` folder and pass it via `-B`.

 ## Conway's Game of Life rules